-Roses are not fussy about soil, but since they are heavy feeders, a rich loam is ideal.
+- Soil: Roses are not fussy about soil but rich loam is ideal since they are heavy feeders.
 The soil pH can be slightly acidic to neutral (6.5 to 7.0).
-It is usually advisable to work in several inches of organic matter, especially if you have poor soil or heavy clay.
+Work several inches of organic matter into the soil for best results.
 Make sure the soil you plant your roses in has good drainage.
-Roses need regular deep watering, but their roots will rot if left to sit in wet soil.

 Click Play to Learn How to Handle Common Rose Problems